Wondering, "Can you take aspirin after COVID vaccine?" You're not the only one.

-There's been a lot of confusion over whether you can take Tylenol or Advil after COVID vaccine shots.
-In fact, there's been a lot of confusions over the COVID vaccine shots, full stop.
+There's been a lot of confusion over whether you can take Tylenol or Advil after COVID vaccine shots in the US.
+In fact, there's been a lot of confusion over the COVID vaccine shots, full stop.
 Can the COVID vaccine delay your period?
 Will you need a vaccine passport to travel once you've been jabbed?
-And so on and so on.

-Many women are anxious to be one step closer toward normalcy, whatever that may look like.
+We're all anxious to be one step closer toward normalcy, whatever that may look like.
 But what does that entail, exactly?
-We'll walk you through common COVID-related questions—like if you can take over the counter meds after your shot or if you're allowed to toast being fully vaccinated with a cocktail.
+We'll walk you through common COVID-related questions—like if you can take over-the-counter meds after your shot or if you're allowed to toast being fully vaccinated with a cocktail.
+However, remember to always consult a doctor if you have questions.

-However, the CDC recommends that you do not take over-the-counter drugs—like ibuprofen, acetaminophen, aspirin, or antihistamines—before receiving your shot, as it is unclear how the medication will affect the vaccine's potency.
-(But we do give you credit for wanting to be ahead of the curve.)
+Be prepared before you go into your vax appointment: the CDC recommends that you do not take over-the-counter drugs—including ibuprofen, acetaminophen, aspirin, or antihistamines—before receiving your shot.
+It's unclear how over-the-counter medications will interact with the vaccine and affect its potency.
+(We do appreciate your efforts for being ahead of the curve, though!)

 Can you take prescriptions after the COVID vaccine?

-However, the foundation further reports that prescription drugs that affect the immune system, including cancer chemotherapies or drugs for autoimmune diseases, can potentially affect the vaccine.
+However, there are a few exceptions.
+People need to be cautious of the prescription drugs that affect the immune system, including cancer chemotherapies or drugs for autoimmune diseases, as they can potentially clash with your vax.

-Can you drink alcohol after your COVID vaccine?
+Is it safe to drink alcohol after COVID vaccine?

 Quantity is of the utmost importance.
 The National Institute on Alcohol Abuse and Alcoholism has provided the following information on a standard drink: 12 fluid ounces of regular beer, 8 to 9 fluid ounces of malt liquor, 5 fluid ounces of table wine, and 1.5 fluid ounces of distilled spirits.
 So nix the idea of those novelty glasses in Las Vegas that are the size of your head!